 The US Fish & Wildlife Service findings for ginseng provides general advice for export of wild and wild-simulated American ginseng harvested from States with approved Cites Export Programs.
 Information on Pennsylvania’s ginseng harvest is referred to in reports from 2009-2010 harvest seasons, 2011 harvest season and 2012 harvest season.

-The Ginseng Final Rulemaking document has been prepared and will be published in the PA Bulletin.
+The Ginseng Final Rulemaking document was published in the PA Bulletin July 20, 2013.

 Ginseng Regulations in Pennsylvania